elastic/elasticsearch-java/README.md

 ---

-**Note: this project is still a work in progress.** This client is meant to replace the existing [Java High Level Client](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/master/java-rest-high.html) and remove all dependencies to the Elasticsearch server code base.
+**Note: this project is still in beta.** This client is meant to replace the existing [Java High Level Client](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/master/java-rest-high.html) and remove all dependencies to the Elasticsearch server code base.

 ---